Project

 Actions #4

-Updated by Jan Loderhose almost 2 years ago
+Updated by Jan Loderhose over 2 years ago

 yeah, let's switch to slack. which channel?
 We can also use DMs.
 My name on slack is the same as here.